AIDASLab/Awesome-LLM-Values-and-Pluralistic-Alignment/README.md

 ## 2️⃣ Value Representation and Extraction

-> How do we find values inside text — and inside models?
+> Methods for identifying, representing, and modeling values in language data and LLM internals.

 <a id="21-value-identification-and-classification"></a>
 <details open>